Syrian Democratic Forces: Child soldiers

 In June 2014, Human Rights Watch criticized the YPG for accepting minors into their ranks, picking up on multiple earlier reports of teenage fighters serving in the YPG.
 A report by the United Nations Secretary General stated that 24 minors under age of 18 had been recruited by the YPG, with 124 having been recruited by the Free Syrian Army and 5 by the Syrian Arab Army.
 In response, the YPG and YPJ signed the Geneva Call Deed of Commitment protecting children in armed conflict, prohibiting sexual violence and against gender discrimination in July 2014, and Kurdish security forces (YPG and Asayish) began receiving human rights training from Geneva Call and other international organisations with the YPG pledging publicly to demobilize all fighters under 18 within a month and began to enact disciplinary measures against commanders of the units that had involved in corruption and accepting recruit under age of 18 to their ranks.
 In October 2015 the YPG demobilized 21 minors from the military service in its ranks.

 In response to reports issued by international organisations such as Human Rights Watch, the general command of the SDF issued a military order prohibiting the recruitment of children.
 On 29 June 2019, Abdi, as representative of the SDF, signed the action plan of the United Nations aiming to prevent the enlistment of child soldiers in the armed forces.
 The action plan was signed to address the inclusion of the YPG in the SDF.

-In 2020, United Nations reported SDF as the largest faction in the Syrian civil war by the number of recruited child soldiers, with 283 child soldiers, followed by Hayat Tahrir al-Sham with 245 child soldiers.

-Shooting of protesters

-On 2 April 2016, SDF members and local police fired at a protest march from Umm Hajira to al-Hawl, killing a 15-year-old and injuring over a dozen others.

-On 9 May 2019, SDF members allegedly opened fire on protesters in the village of Al-Shheell, killing one person.

-2025

-On 21 April, a civilian was killed by SDF members in Al-Hasakah.

-On 26 June, an SDF member shot and killed a child and critically wounded another in Deir Ezzor.
-The perpetrator was under the influence of alcohol.

-On 11 September, a civilian was killed after refusing to stop at a security checkpoint in Eastern Deir Ezzor.
-SOHR later confirmed that the victim had no ties to ISIS as initially suspected.